 The Valencia IVM commissioned Albert to record an album and compose all the material with the consequent edition of ‘El Fabulador.’
 This album was voted one of the best Spanish jazz records of the last decade by critics in Spain (Cuadernos de Jazz).

 Albert took a step forward producing the album “O Que Será” in New York, an album with a stellar trio composed by the great drummer Al Foster (Miles Davis) and the bassist Javier Colina (Bebo Valdés).
 Recorded by the great James Farber.
-He also had the opportunity to travel with this great trio playing in the main festivals in Spain and also recording live / recorded in the Café Central de Madrid the album / bootleg: ‘For Regulars Only’.
+He also had the opportunity to travel with this great trio playing in the main festivals in Spain and also recording, live in the Café Central de Madrid, the album bootleg: ‘For Regulars Only’.

 As a composer for theatre, Albert has collaborated with the award-winning and special company ‘Bambalina teatre practicable’, creating music for the shows ‘Ulysses’, ‘Cosmos’, the musical ‘El Geperut de Notre Dame’ and ‘Petit Pierre.’